speedyhash/shorthash/results/README.md

 Out of the other hash functions, kolokobe stands out as being particularly robust.
 It has fewer "long probes".

-Zobrist, murmur and CW cubic are difficult to distinguish.
+Zobrist, murmur and CL cubic, CW cubic are difficult to distinguish.

 ### Sept.
 16th 2016